 Engage a Competent Attorney Specializing in Domestic Violence

 The very first thing you should do is to hire an experienced defence attorney and tell him the truth.
 Since this information is privileged, it is confidential and cannot be used by anyone else, including the prosecution.
 Your attorney will examine the facts of the case and advise you on the best course to follow.
+Usually, a protective order will follow, and if you were subject to a charge of violating it, protective order lawyers can help defend you.
 Do not discuss the matter with anyone else, including family and friends, as the information is not privileged and can be used against you.

 Do Not Talk to the Police

 You must refuse to talk to the police without having your attorney present while you are being questioned.
 It is best to keep silent and let your lawyer deal with the situation.
 Visit https://burnhamlaw.com/help-center-articles/denver-domestic-violence-lawyer/ to learn more about how to deal with the police.

 If you think you have any evidence in the form of photos, credit card statements, cell phone messages social media posts, etc., you must preserve them in such a way that they cannot be lost if destroyed by someone else.
 If you suspect that you are being made a scapegoat and the accuser may well be the abuser, you should gather evidence that supports his deception or abusive behaviour.
 Evidence of this kind can help disprove the charges and prove your innocence.